Arison7/MessagerApi/README.md

 ## Front-End Structure

-The front end of this application is structured around eight distinct components, with some being more critical than others:
+The front end of this application is structured around eight distinct components, with the more critical showcased below:

 1. `ListChats`: This component is responsible for fetching and displaying all the chats in which the current user is involved.
    ![ListChats Component](https://github.com/Arison7/MessagerApi/assets/89223744/8f84d502-5535-464d-aa87-f53c17ff819f)